Roland Corporation: 2000s

-In 2001, Kakehashi resigned from the position and was appointed as special executive adviser of Roland Corporation.
+In 2001, Kakehashi resigned as chair of Roland Corporation and was appointed as a special executive adviser.
 In 2002, he published an autobiography, I Believe in Music.
 His second book, An Age Without Samples: Originality and Creativity in the Digital World, was published in 2017.

 2010s

 In 2018, Roland launched a subscription service called Roland Cloud.
 Users of the service can download and emulate a number of Roland synthesizers (modelled through a proprietary paradigm called ACB) and drum machines in audio plugin formats.
 This collection also includes orchestral modules (namely the Roland SRX racks) and new additions such as original sampled instruments.

 2020s

 Throughout 2022, Roland celebrated their 50th anniversary by releasing two new editions of their Space Echo tape delay through their Boss brand, along with selling commemorative merchandise and clothing through their online streetswear shop Roland Lifestyle.
-Later on, a collaboration with Dais Records was announced on June 8th ahead of the release of the JUNO-X synthesizer the following month.
+Later on, a collaboration with Dais Records was announced on 8 June ahead of the release of the JUNO-X synthesizer the following month.
 A new Jupiter-4 emulation for Roland Cloud and an NFT collection also materialised in the summer and autumn respectively.